 About the Event

 ¡NOSOTROS GENTE!
-(We the People!) is dedicated to Afro-Ecuadorian oral historian, storyteller, and folklorist, Juan García Salazar (1944-2017).
+(We the People!) was dedicated to Afro-Ecuadorian oral historian, storyteller, and folklorist, Juan García Salazar (1944-2017).
 García, a long-time IAF partner and former grantee partner, donated the first object to NMAAHC’s collection.
 The object, a boat seat, features a carving of Anansi the Spider, the African folktale figure, and represents an ancestral bridge between West Africa and the Americas.

 The National Museum of African American History and Culture opened September 24, 2016 on the National Mall in Washington, D.C.
 Occupying a five-acre site next to the Washington Monument, the nearly 400,000-square-foot museum is the nation’s largest and most comprehensive cultural destination devoted exclusively to exploring, documenting and showcasing the African American story and its impact on American and world history.
 For more information about the museum, visit nmaahc.si.edu, follow @NMAAHC on Twitter, Facebook, Instagram and Snapchat or call Smithsonian information at (202) 633-1000.